keycloak/keycloak-containers/server/README.md

 * `KEYCLOAK_FRONTEND_URL`: Specify base URL for Keycloak (optional, default is retrieved from request)

-### Specify hostname

-This environment variable is deprecated, use `KEYCLOAK_FRONTEND_URL` instead.

-To set a fixed hostname for Keycloak use the following environment value.
-This is highly recommended in production.

-* `KEYCLOAK_HOSTNAME`: Specify hostname for Keycloak (optional, default is retrieved from request, recommended in production)

-### Specify ports

-To set fixed ports for http and https for Keycloak use the following environment values.

-* `KEYCLOAK_HTTP_PORT`: Specify the http port for Keycloak (optional, default is retrieved from request)
-* `KEYCLOAK_HTTPS_PORT`: Specify the https port for Keycloak (optional, default is retrieved from request)
-* `KEYCLOAK_ALWAYS_HTTPS`: Force to https (optional, default is retrieved from request)
 ### Specify log level

 There are two environment variables available to control the log level for Keycloak: